-1 monthly joint environmental site inspection was carried out by the representatives of the Contractor and the MT.
-The IEC was also present at the joint inspections on 17 June 2022.
+Monthly joint environmental site inspections were carried out.
 The environmental control/mitigation measures (related to air quality, water quality, waste (including land contamination prevention), hazard-to-life and landscape and visual) recommended in the approved EIA Report and the EM&A Manual were properly implemented by the Contractor during the reporting month.